Photo by Dietmar Rabich

 Price: €300–2,000/night | Location: Prinsengracht 315–331, Jordaan

-The Pulitzer is the most extraordinary hotel concept in Amsterdam — the interconnection of 25 historic canal houses along the Prinsengracht (the “Prince’s Canal,” the outermost of the main canal ring, home to the Anne Frank House 200 meters away) into a single hotel of 225 rooms.
+The Pulitzer is the most remarkable hotel concept in Amsterdam — 25 historic canal houses along the Prinsengracht (the “Prince’s Canal,” the outermost of the main canal ring, with the Anne Frank House 200 meters away) interconnected into a single hotel of 225 rooms.
 Each house retains its own character and exterior; the interior connection is via a labyrinthine series of corridors, courtyards, and bridges.
-The extraordinary Pulitzer’s Bar (the Amsterdam boat bar — the extraordinary annual auction where the best Amsterdam art is sold from the hotel’s private barge on the Prinsengracht) and the excellent garden courtyard.
+Pulitzer’s Bar is a fixture of the city — as is the annual auction where the best Amsterdam art is sold from the hotel’s private barge on the Prinsengracht — and the garden courtyard is excellent.

 The Museum Quarter